stefcenti2022/Pewlett-Hackard-Analysis/README.md

 Approximately, 1/3 of the mentor pool are not in senior roles.
 It may be the case that a good portion of this pool will want to enter as a mentee to move into senior roles before retiring at a later date.
 This could help PH fill in roles of some retirees where the current pool of mentees is still too small.
 It may also be a way of prioritizing who should be eligible for the senior roles.

 For this query, we selected all the Engineers, Staff, and Assistant Engineers by Department from the list of mentors and stored them in the table named 'retiring_jr_mentees'.
-This list can be used by HR to find out which of these employees, if any would be interested in entering the mentorship program as a mentee instead of a mentor.
+This list can be used by HR to find out which of these employees, if any, would be interested in entering the mentorship program as a mentee instead of a mentor.

-For example, the following table shows a sample of employees that are eligible to retire but may want to choose to move up to Senior Engineer through the mentorship program.
-To narrow the selection and to retrieve a greater variety of titles, we chose a small set of birthdates in the retirement eligibilty range:
+For example, the following table shows a sample of employees that are eligible to retire but may prefer to move up to Senior Engineer through the mentorship program.
+To narrow the selection and to retrieve a greater variety of titles, we chose a small set of birthdates in the retirement eligibility range:

 <img src="./Resources/retiring_jr_mentees.png" alt="Retiring Jr. Mentees" width="500"/>

 ### Which mentees should be paired with specific mentors based on roles?
 From the tables created in this analysis, HR can run queries to match mentors with mentees.
 In this query we will use the senior mentors from the retiring_sr_mentors table and the mentees from the expanded_eligibility tables to search on title to find a list of mentors that are "Senior Engineers" and a list of mentees that are "Engineers".

 First, we will find the mentors that will be eligible first based on birthdate.
 These mentors will come from the retiring_sr_mentors table and we will narrow our selection to only choose those with a title of 'Senior Engineer' with a birthdate between '1952-01-01' and'1952-02-02'.
-By narrowing the search we will be able to see a variety of departments that have eligible mentors.
+By narrowing the search we will be able to see several departments have eligible engineering mentors.

 <img src="./Resources/retiring_sr_eng_mentors.png" alt="Retiring Sr. Eng.
 Mentors" width="500"/>